 - Choose to have a weekday or off-season wedding

-- Have fewer guests (this is usually the biggest cost
+- Have fewer guests (this is usually the biggest cost because of catering)

 - Skip the traditional three-course meal